Flexural and Angular Limb Deformities in Foals

 Congenital Flexural Deformity

 In some foals, the condition is a congenital defect; they’re born with tendons and ligaments that don’t allow the normal extension of the coffin joint.
-Occurring in in-utero positioning, the fetus situates so that the tendons in its legs don’t elongate properly as they grow, White said.
+Occurring in in-utero positioning, the fetus situates so that the tendons in its legs don’t elongate properly as they grow.

 Often a veterinarian’s first course of action is to administer a high intravenous dose of the antibiotic oxytetracycline.
 The drug allows the tendon-ligament unit to relax, but it’s most effective when used on neonatal foals.

 Casts or splints – such as those made from a section of PVC pipe, heated and bent to accommodate the fetlock – are also commonly used on newborns.